rpalovics/Alpenglow/docs/source/alpenglow.cpp.rst

 Gradient computers
 ------------------

-This is the gradient_computers header file.
+This module contains the gradient computer classes that implement gradient computation necessary in gradient methods.
+See :py:class:`alpenglow.experiments.FactorExperiment` for an example.